 For more information, visit Career Services.

-The Disability Services office provides equal access to programs and services and promotes equal opportunities for students with disabilities, through the provision of reasonable accommodations, resources and services.
+The Accessibility Services office provides equal access to programs and services and promotes equal opportunities for students with disabilities, through the provision of reasonable accommodations, resources and services.

 GED testing is offered in the Testing Center located on the main campus.
 All testing is computer based.
 Paper testing will only be available as an accommodation.
 The test consists of four content areas.
 After attaining a minimum standard score on each of the four tests and a total of 600, a high school diploma equivalency is awarded to the student by the State Board of the Community College System.